Enterprise Software Development: Steps, Timelines, and Cost Factors

 - Deciding on the supported data formats and handling the required conversions if several data formats are in use.

-- Extracting, transforming and loading the legacy data.
+- Extracting, transforming, and loading the legacy data.

-- Conducting ETL testing to ensure data stays complete and adequately transformed (also, where feasible, developing and running automated ETL testing, e.g., using tools as QuerySurge, Informatica DVO, ETL Validator)
+- Conducting ETL testing to ensure data stays complete and adequately transformed (also, where feasible, developing and running automated ETL testing, e.g., using tools such as QuerySurge, Informatica DVO, ETL Validator)

 Step 6.
-EAS deployment
+Deploy EAS to production

 Duration: 1-2 weeks.